BerkeleyHCI/PolymorphicBlocks/getting-started.md

 > `self.connect(...)` connects all the argument ports together.
 > Connections are strongly typed based on the port types: the system will try to infer a _link_ based on the argument port types and count.

+> You can also connect ports through graphical operations in the IDE.
+> 1. Again, start by selecting the insert location in code, by setting the caret to the end of `super().contents()`.
+> 2. Double click any of the ports you want to connect.
+>    This starts a connection operation, which dims out the ports that cannot be connected.
+> 3. Select (single clock) on all the other ports you want to connect.
+>    - The order in which you select additional ports determines the order of the ports in the generated code.
+> 4. Double-click anywhere (within a block) to make the connections.
+>    - You can also cancel the connect operation by double-clicking anywhere (within a block) without additional ports selected, or through the right-click menu.
+> 5. Optionally, in the text prompt. give the connection a name.
+> 6. The connection should appear in the block diagram visualizer, and the corresponding line of code should be inserted.

 Then, we need to get a new digital pin from the microcontroller and connect it to the LED's signal line, by **adding these connect statements**:
 ```python
 self.connect(self.mcu.gpio.request(), self.led.signal)